 - a.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairperson of the Establishment Committee or, if they are not available, the vice-chairperson of the Establishment Committee of absence occasioned by illness or other reason and that person shall report such absence to the Establishment Committee. - b.
-The Chairperson of the Establishment Committee or in their absence, the vice-chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Establishment Committee. - c.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chairperson of the Establishment Committee or in their absence, the vice-chairperson of the Establishment committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Establishment Committee. - d.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chairperson or vice-chairperson of the Establishment Committee, this shall be communicated to another member of the Establishment Committee, which shall be reported back and progressed by resolution of the Establishment Committee. - e.
+Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Governance & Resources Committee or, if they are not available, the vice-Chair of the Governance & Resources Committee of absence occasioned by illness or other reason and that person shall report such absence to the Governance & Resources Committee. - b.
+The Chair of the Governance & Resources Committee or in their absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Town Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Governance & Resources Committee. - c.
+Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chair of the Governance & Resources Committee or in their absence, the vice-Chair of the Governance & Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Governance & Resources Committee.

+- d.
+Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Chair or vice-Chair of the Governance & Resources Committee, this shall be communicated to another member of the Governance & Resources Committee, which shall be reported back and progressed by resolution of the Governance & Resources Committee. - e.
 Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - f.
 In accordance with standing order 14(a), persons with line management responsibilities shall have access to staff records referred to in standing order 23(b).